5stars217/5stars217.github.io/_posts/2023-10-26-introducing-offsec-ml-framework.md

 ---

-# Offsec ML Framework
+# Offsec ML Playbook

-A [database of offensive ML TTP's](https://wiki.offsecml.com/Welcome+to+the+Offensive+ML+Framework), broken down by supply chain attacks, offensive ML techniques and adversarial ML.
-The framework aims to simplify the decision making process of targetting ML in an organization.
+A [database of offensive ML TTP's](https://wiki.offsecml.com/Welcome+to+the+Offensive+ML+Playbook), broken down by supply chain attacks, offensive ML techniques and adversarial ML.
+The playbook aims to simplify the decision making process of targetting ML in an organization.

 Want to poison an LLM's ground truths?
 [We can do that](https://wiki.offsecml.com/Adversarial+ML/LLM+Attacks/Using+Access+to+a+Model+Registry/Modify+an+LLMs+ground+truths).
 Want to put malware in a model and work out how to distribute it?
 We got the [former](https://wiki.offsecml.com/Supply+Chain+Attacks/Models/Using+Keras+Lambda+Layers) and the [latter](https://wiki.offsecml.com/Supply+Chain+Attacks/Public+Model+Registries/Using+a+Huggingface+Watering+Hole). -- Multiple ways!